Managing Malingerers18 May, 20153 minutes

 The key thing is to have a robust, written sickness absence policy in place which sets out clear procedures and guidance for both managers and employees themselves.

 Dr. Bridget Juniper is an employee well-being consultant at Lockton Employee Benefits.
-She is also head of Work and Well-Being Ltd which specializes in the measurement of employee well-being. www.workandwellbeing.com
+She is also the head of Work and Well-Being Ltd which specializes in the measurement of employee well-being.
+You can learn more at www.workandwellbeing.com.